Write data

 If you are working in .NET, convenient SDS Client libraries are available.
 The ISdsDataService interface, accessed using the SdsService.GetDataService() helper, defines the available functions.

 All writes rely on a stream's key or primary index.
-The primary index determines the order of events in the stream.
+The primary index determines the order of data points in the stream.
 Secondary indexes are updated, but they do not contribute to the request.
 All references to indexes are to the primary index.

 The maximum size of the payload for a single write request is 28.6 MB.
 Additionally, compressed requests are limited to a maximum inflated payload size of 190 MB.
 Requests that exceed these limits are rejected with an HTTP status code of 413 Payload Too Large.